 Patriot Angels is a VA-accredited organization that works with wartime veterans and surviving spouses throughout Florida to navigate the application process.
 Our Benefit Specialists, under the guidance of our VA-accredited attorney, provide step-by-step assistance.
 We hold an A+ rating with the Better Business Bureau and have helped more than 30,000 veterans and families secure over $1 billion in benefits since 2012.

 There is no cost to find out if you qualify.
-Call us at (844) 757-3047 or start a free eligibility evaluation.
+Call us at (844) 757-3047 or start a free eligibility consultation.

 If you or a loved one served our country, let us help you secure